-For many PC gamers, Steam has become such an integral part of our daily life that it's second nature to have it launch on startup and chug along all day, even when we're not playing games.
-And, as handy as it can be for buying games, staying connected with friends, and selling dozens of trading cards for three cents apiece, there are ways to make it even more useful.
+Steam has become such an integral part of our daily life that it's second nature to have it launch on startup and chug along all day, even when we're not playing games.
+And, as handy as it can be for buying games, staying connected with friends, and spending hours selling trading cards for three cents each, there are ways to make it even more useful.

 Over the past several years websites, browser extensions, and downloadable utilities have sprung up around Steam like pawn shops around a casino.
-Here are some fun, some weird, and some very useful tools for getting a bit more out of Steam.
+Here are some fun, weird, and useful tools for getting a bit more out of Steam.

 This chrome extension makes the repetitive and clunky process of selling, buying, and trading on Steam much easier and more streamlined.
 It allows bulk selection of cards and sales, auto-adjusts pricing based on market fluctuation, and lots of other handy features for a smoother market experience.